Stonewall released its fifth annual Education Equality Index at the Education for All Conference on Friday 10 July 2015.

 |10||Oxfordshire County Council|

-The most improved local authority is Northumberland County Council and the best new entrant is Kirklees Council.
-Herts for Learning/Hertfordshire County Council has received a special award for being the best performing local authority over the past five years.
+The most improved local authority was Northumberland County Council and the best new entrant was Kirklees Council.
+Herts for Learning/Hertfordshire County Council received a special award for being the best performing local authority over the past five years.

-You can download the Education Equality Index 2015 here, along with case studies from all the Top 10 Local Authorities.
+You can download the Education Equality Index Report 2015, along with case studies from all the Top 10 local authorities.